 Each diplomatic post may have its requirements, such as paying additional fees or submitting more copies of the application or passport photos.

-If students have done the following, then their application is regarded to have been successfully submitted:
+If students have done the following, then their Denmark student visa application is regarded to have been successfully submitted:

 The processing time and cost of the Denmark Student Visas are as follows: